 Our Lowry Range surface water rights are "conditional decrees" and require findings of reasonable diligence.
 Our surface water interests and reservoir sites at the Lowry Range are conditionally decreed and are subject to a finding of reasonable diligence from the Colorado water court every six years.
 To arrive at a finding of reasonable diligence, the water court must determine that we continue to diligently pursue the development of said water rights.
 If the water court is unable to make such a finding, we could lose the water right under review.
 During each of fiscal 2012 and 2018, the Lowry Range conditional decrees were granted review by the water court, which determined that we and the Rangeview District met the diligence criteria.
 The water court entered a finding of reasonable diligence on the Lowry Range surface water decrees in January 2019.
-Our next review for reasonable diligence on the Lowry Range surface water decrees in January 2019.
-Our next review for reasonable diligence on the Lowry Range surface water decrees in January 2019.
+Our next review for reasonable diligence on the Lowry Range surface water decrees will be in January 2025.
+We believe that we will be successful in maintaining our decrees as we continue to develop these rights.
 If the water court does not make a determination of reasonable diligence, the value of our interests in the Rangeview Water Supply would be materially adversely impacted.

 Our operations are affected by local politics and governmental procedures that are beyond our control.
 We operate in a highly political environment.
 We market our water rights to municipalities and other governmental entities run by elected or politically appointed officials.
 Our principal competitors are municipalities seeking to expand their sales tax base and other water districts.
 Various constituencies, including our competitors, developers, environmental groups, conservation groups, and agricultural interests, have competing agendas with respect to the development of water rights in Colorado, which means that decisions affecting our business are based on many factors other than economic and business considerations.
 Additional risks associated with dealing with governmental entities include turnover of elected and appointed officials, changes in policies from election to election, and a lack of institutional history in these entities concerning their prior courses of dealing with the Company.
 We spend significant time and resources educating elected officials, local authorities and others regarding our water rights and the benefits of contracting with us.
 Political concerns and governmental procedures and policies may hinder or delay our ability to enter into service agreements or develop our water rights or infrastructure to deliver our water.
-While we have worked to programs, such as the SMWSA and the WISE partnership with Denver Water and Aurora Water, as well as education and communication efforts and community involvement, our efforts may be unsuccessful.
+While we have worked to reduce the political risks in our business through our participation as the service provider for the Rangeview District in regional cooperative resource programs, such as the SMWSA and the WISE partnership with Denver Water and Aurora Water, as well as education and communication efforts and community involvement, our efforts may be unsuccessful.